naborlozada/naborlozada/README.md

 <h2> Hey, I'm Alejandro Nabor Lozada Chávez! 👋</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>

 I'm an evolutionary biologist, curiosity-driven by puzzles associated to biological questions and bioinformatic challenges. \
-**As biologist, I'm deeply interested on microbial evolution and viruses on terrestial and aquatic environments, but also fascinated by the cellular, genomic, and populational complexity of eukaryotes.\
+As biologist, I'm deeply interested on microbial evolution and viruses on terrestial and aquatic environments, but also fascinated by the cellular, genomic, and populational complexity of eukaryotes.
-Molecular Evolution, Ecology, Pathogens, Genetic Diseases, and Conservation Biology are general interest**.

-- 🎓 &nbsp; UNAM & UAM-X (CDMX, Mexico), HHU (Düsseldorf-Jena-Leipzig, Germany).
-- 👷 &nbsp; University of Pavia (Pavia, Italy).

 <h2> </h2>